ReactiveBayes/ReactiveMP.jl/docs/src/lib/nodes/nodes.md

 ## [Node functional dependencies pipeline](@id lib-node-functional-dependencies-pipeline)

-Generic implementation of factor node in ReactiveMP supports custom functional dependencies pipelines.
-In a few words, __functional dependencies pipeline__ defines what dependencies are need to compute a single message.
-As an example consider belief-propagation message update equation for a factor node $f$ with three edges: $x$, $y$ and $z$:
+The generic implementation of factor nodes in ReactiveMP supports custom functional dependency pipelines.
+Briefly, the __functional dependencies pipeline__ defines what dependencies are need to compute a single message.
+As an example, consider the belief-propagation message update equation for a factor node $f$ with three edges: $x$, $y$ and $z$:

 ```math
 \mu(x) = \int \mu(y) \mu(z) f(x, y, z) \mathrm{d}y \mathrm{d}z
 ```

-Here we see that, in standard setting, for belief-propagation message out of edge $x$ we need only messages from edges $y$ and $z$.
-In contrast, consider variational message update rule equation with mean-field assumption:
+Here we see that in the standard setting for the belief-propagation message out of edge $x$, we need only messages from the edges $y$ and $z$.
+In contrast, consider the variational message update rule equation with mean-field assumption:

 ```math
 \mu(x) = \exp \int q(y) q(z) \log f(x, y, z) \mathrm{d}y \mathrm{d}z
 ```

-We see that, in this setting, we do not need messages $\mu(y)$ and $\mu(z)$, but only marginals $q(y)$ and $q(z)$.
-The purpose of a __functional dependencies pipeline__ is to determine functional dependencies (set of messages or marginals) that are needed to compute a single message.
-By default, `ReactiveMP.jl` uses a so-called `DefaultFunctionalDependencies` that correctly implements belief-propagation and variational message passing schemes (includes both mean-field and structured).
-The full list of built-in pipelines is present below:
+We see that in this setting, we do not need messages $\mu(y)$ and $\mu(z)$, but only the marginals $q(y)$ and $q(z)$.
+The purpose of a __functional dependencies pipeline__ is to determine functional dependencies (a set of messages or marginals) that are needed to compute a single message.
+By default, `ReactiveMP.jl` uses so-called `DefaultFunctionalDependencies` that correctly implements belief-propagation and variational message passing schemes (including both mean-field and structured factorisations).
+The full list of built-in pipelines is presented below:

 ```@docs
 DefaultFunctionalDependencies